jpype-project/jpype/doc/install.rst

 -  Some methods rely on the "current" class/caller.
 Since calls coming directly from python code do not have a current class, these methods do not work.
 The User Manual lists all the known methods like that.
--  Mixing 64 bit with 32 bit Java and vice versa crashes on importing jpype.
+-  Mixing 64 bit Python with 32 bit Java and vice versa crashes on import jpype.